 I started thinking about how great it would be to write a companion book to The Life-changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo about the “emotional decluttering” process.
 Then I started fantasizing about writing that book myself and thought I’d surf the web and see if anyone else had written anything like it.
 Low and behold, the adage, ‘There is no such thing as an original idea’ is indeed true!
 Someone else beat me to it!
 Because I am now doing my best to be a Buddhist, upon discovering this fact, I looked at her web page and said out loud: “Bless you sister for your ingenuity.
 What a fabulous idea you came up with!
 May your work be a blessing on the world.”

 The book I discovered was this one: The Life-Changing Magic Of Not Giving a F*ck: How To Stop Spending Time You Don’t Have With People You Don’t Like Doing Things You Don’t Want to Do by Sarah Knight.
-I ordered it immediately and haven’t finished reading it in time to review it here, but I found a couple of reviews-this one and this one– you may want to look at to help you decide if it’s something you want to order yourself.
+I ordered it immediately and haven’t finished reading it in time to review it here, but I found this one – that you may want to look at to help you decide if it’s something you want to order yourself.

 Personally, I can tell that I love the author already based on the title!
 My basic understanding at this point is that Sarah Knight read Marie Kondo’s book, got rid of all her stuff that didn’t ‘spark joy’ and then starting examining both those activities and people in her life ‘sparked joy’ and those that didn’t.
 Thus, she was led to write a hilarious but extremely practical book to help others do the same.